texhex/BiosSledgehammer/README.md

 ## *Models* folder

 It is expected that each model (type) of hardware you want to support has a separate sub folder below ``\Models``.
-The model is displayed automatically by BIOS Sledgehammer, so simply run it once for each hardware to get the model.
+The model is displayed automatically by BIOS Sledgehammer, so simply run it once for each hardware to get the model name.

 The sub folder for each model will contain all settings files together with source files for any updates.
 For example, if you execute BIOS Sledgehammer on a *HP EliteBook 820 G1* and a folder called ``\Models\HP EliteBook 820 G1\`` exists, the settings files need to be stored as ``\Models\HP EliteBook 820 G1\(FILENAME).txt``, e.g. ``\Models\HP EliteBook 820 G1\BIOS-Update.txt``.